marimeireles/journey/content/english/collaborator/index.md

 #### What to expect from Journey as a collaborator

-**Journey aims to create an environment that fosters learning, while giving the opportunity for people living in developing nations from the lower layers of the economic scale to advance their career through open source contributions, increasing their ability to work and cooperate with others remotely.
+Journey is dedicated to fostering an educational environment that also enables individuals from lower economic classes in developing nations to enhance their career prospects through open source contributions.

 **Basic programming knowledge is required to participate Journey.
 You will be mainly collaborating with organizations through [Git]() and programming languages will vary according to the projects available.
 Journey's process conatains four phases: